apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/devtools_continued.md

 # [](#finish-devtools) Finish with DevTools

-In the first part of the DevTools tutorial, we were able to collect information about a single website from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
+In the first part of the DevTools lesson, we were able to collect information about a single website from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
 If you missed the previous part, we suggest going through it to understand the basic concepts, but you don't need any of the code from there, we will start from scratch.

 ## [](#looping) Looping over elements

 > <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration" target="_blank">Visit this tutorial</a> if you want to refresh the concept of loops in programming.

-First, we will use the `querySelectorAll()` function from the previous chapter to get an array of all the elements that contain the sites' data.
+First, we will use the `querySelectorAll()` function from the previous lesson to get an array of all the elements that contain the sites' data.

 ```js
 const sites = document.querySelectorAll('div.site-listing');